exercism/awk/concepts/patterns/introduction.md

 ## Expressions

-AWK expressions (arithmetic or logical or ...) can be used as patterns.
+AWK expressions (arithmetic, logical, or otherwise) can be used as patterns.

 To extract all users with UID 1000 or above: